 Jazz education is a concern near and dear to Champian’s heart, having been inspired by Clark Terry’s tireless advocacy for the perpetuation of the craft.
 Clark coached her on rehearsal techniques, performance etiquette, private teaching, and the business of the Jazz.
 Champian strives to impart this unique knowledge to students around the world, while being involved in educational programs such as Litchfield Jazz Camp and Rutgers Jazz Institute.
 Her skills as an educator in Jazz come from the highest authorities as she works to perpetuate the Jazz language.

 Champian is ambitious about recording her music.
-As a leader she has six recordings to her credit while still in her twenties.
+As a leader she has nine recordings to her credit.
 Her debut album, Champian with David Berger & the Sultans of Swing (2007 Such Sweet Thunder Records) was recorded following a two-year residency at the famed New York Jazz Club Birdland.
 Her releases Sometimes I’m Happy (2008 Venus Records) and the breeze and I (2010 Gut String Records) featured her working trio.
 Champian’s following two releases, Champian Sings and Swings (2013 Sharp Nine) and Change Partners (2014 Cellar Live) were both recognized as being “in the top 10 releases of the year” for their respective years (NY Observer).
-Champian’s new album, “After Dark” with Jazz luminaries David Williams on bass, Lewis Nash on drums, and Stephen Fulton on flugelhorn, features the music of Dinah Washington.
+Champian’s album, “After Dark” (2016) with Jazz luminaries David Williams on bass, Lewis Nash on drums, and Stephen Fulton on flugelhorn, features the music of Dinah Washington.
 In 2017, she published no less than three albums an instrumental one ("Speechless" - Posi-Tone), a wonderful recording with Scott Hamilton ("The Things We Did Last Summer" - Blau Records) and "Christmas with Champian" (Champian Records).
 Champian’s 2018 release, “The Stylings of Champian” is a two disc set that was named one of the Top 5 Jazz Vocal releases of the year by the NYC Jazz Record, alongside Cecile McLorin Salvant and Kat Edmonson.
 In 2019 “Dream a Little” (Cellar Live Records) will be released featuring a live duo concert by Champian and Cory Weeds.
 Charlie Parker’s Centennial is in 2020 and Champian will be releasing an album featuring his music and several special guests.

 Recognized as a Rising Jazz Star by the Downbeat Magazine Critic’s Poll, Champian also received the "Female Jazz Vocalist Of the Year" at the 2017 Hot House Jazz Magazine Fans Decision Award Ceremony.Her “galvanizing presence” (the New Yorker) and her alluring musical presentation have made her “a charming young steward of the mainstream Jazz tradition.”
 (The New York Times)

 Previous Appearances Include: